 To Conclude

 Both email and text message marketing are extremely effective ways to engage with your customers and both can yield an amazing ROI.
-As people’s email inboxes become more and more flooded with marketing messages, it’s smart to diversify and make sure you’re also hitting your customers’ cell phones, where they are even more likely to read messages.
+As email inboxes become more and more flooded with marketing messages, it’s smart to diversify and make sure you’re also hitting your customers’ cell phones, where they are even more likely to read messages.